Keksoj/stream_stuff_on_a_sozu_channel/progress.md

 > IO operation could not be completed and needs to be retried, an error
 > with kind [`io::ErrorKind::WouldBlock`] is returned.

+## Plotwist... don't

 So I gave the SocketBuilder a nice `nonblocking(boolean)` method and… I've got mixed feelings about this.
 Calling the `accept()` method on a non-blocking listener yielded this error:

     Error: Failed at accepting a connection on the unix listener Caused by: